mustofin/Android-Configuration-File-with-Yaml/README.md

-# Android Configuration File with Yaml
+# Support Multilanguage Android with Yaml